-It all started in 2008 when Google published a paper on map-reduce and then open source started building Hadoop for cluster computing to do more parallel tasks.
-In doing so one would require large computing resources, with that comes high infrastructure cost.
-By then Amazon Web Services(AWS) was supporting web hosting and other web-related technologies on their servers from 2006.
+The following article provides an outline for Cloud Computing Security Challenges.
+It all started in 2008 when Google published a paper on map-reduce, and then open source started building Hadoop for cluster computing to do more parallel tasks.
+In doing so, one would require large computing resources, and with that comes high infrastructure costs.
+By then, Amazon Web Services(AWS) supported web hosting and other web-related technologies on their servers from 2006.
 Amazon grabbed this opportunity to support cloud-based computing resources for industrial and academic purposes.
-As the demand grew every subsequent year, more players came into the picture.
-As of now 60% of the cloud computing market is dominated by AWS and rest by Google’s Google Cloud Platform and Microsoft’s Azure.
+As the demand grew every subsequent year, more players emerged.
+Currently, 60% of the cloud computing market is dominated by AWS and the rest by Google’s Google Cloud Platform and Microsoft’s Azure.

 Challenges in Cloud Computing

 Major challenges in Cloud Computing are as follows:

 When we say security and privacy, we are talking about the user data stored on cloud service providers (CSP) data centers.
 A CSP should abide by the rules of not sharing confidential data or any data that matters to the users.
 The data centers must be secure, and a CSP should maintain data privacy.